Everyone knows great photos sell property, but we also know it’s not easy taking them. 4 professionals share their real estate photography tips.

 Property comes in all different styles, shapes and sizes.
 And no two rooms are similar.
 You want to use the furniture, windows and layout in the room you’re photographing to create the best visual flow.
 Your photo needs to lead the eye inwards through the room.
 So taking your photo from behind a couch, for example, isn’t the best angle because your visual flow is disrupted.

-When it comes to composition, Stefan Young, Real Estate Photographer and Director of Capture Real Estate advises, “The wider the shot the better.
+When it comes to composition, Stefan Young, Real Estate Photographer and Director of Capture Real Estate advise, “The wider the shot the better.
 You want to capture as much of a room as possible, so shooting wide angle from corner to corner works well.
 The height of the camera is also important.
 At Capture Real Estate, we tend to position our tripods at ‘light switch’ level, this way you won’t have empty spaces of ceiling or floor, you capture the right amount of detail in a room.”

 Enhance natural lighting for external shots